thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 For a list of data visualization sins: [Friends Don't Let Friends](https://github.com/cxli233/FriendsDontLetFriends).
 Some interesting things in here!

 For more information on data visualization and graphics theory, check out the works by Edward Tufte: [Edward Tufte](https://www.edwardtufte.com/tufte/).
+A digital text that covers similar topics is here: [Look At Data] (https://socviz.co/lookatdata.html).

 Some examples of award winning data visualization: [Information Is Beautiful Awards](https://www.informationisbeautifulawards.com/showcase?award=2019&type=awards).